shakahl/alpinelinux.org-alpine-cloud-tiny-cloud/README.md

 * set the instance's hostname from instance metadata
 * install SSH keys from instance metadata to the cloud user account's `authorized_keys` file (the user must already exist)
-* save the instance user-data to a file and if it's a script, execute it at the end of the **default** runlevel
+* save the instance user-data to a file, and if it's a script, execute it at the end of the **default** runlevel

 Optional features, which may not be universally necessary:
 * manage symlinks from NVMe block devices to `/dev/xvd` and `/dev/sd` devices